NigelEarle/AWS-CSA-Notes-2018/EC2/README.md

 ### Dedicated Hosts

 Physical EC2 server dedicated for your use.
-Dedicated Hosts can help you reduce costs by allowing yout to use your existing server-bound software licenses.
+Dedicated Hosts can help you reduce costs by allowing you to use your existing server-bound software licenses.

 **Use Cases**